UPPS 07.10.05 - Student Behavior Assessment Team

 Reviewers of this UPPS include the following:

-Position Date Associate Vice President and Dean of Students April 1 E4Y Director, Counseling Center April 1 E4Y Director, University Police Department April 1 E4Y Director, Department of Housing and Residential Life April 1 E4Y Provost and Vice President for Academic Affairs April 1 E4Y
+Position Date Associate Vice President for Student Affairs and Dean of Students April 1 E4Y Director, Counseling Center April 1 E4Y Director, University Police Department April 1 E4Y Director, Department of Housing and Residential Life April 1 E4Y Provost and Vice President for Academic Affairs April 1 E4Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedures from the date of this document until superseded.